rachelgu1/darwin-dcsa.github.io/content/sports-societies.md

 <!-- NB: Make sure you have an empty line after the closing </summary> tag, otherwise the markdown/code blocks won't show correctly. -->
 <!-- NB: Make sure you have an empty line after the closing </details> tag if you have multiple collapsible sections. -->

-This page is currently being updated.
-For the latest information see the Welcome Guide in the New Students Section.
+<strong>This page is currently being updated.
+For the latest information see the Welcome Guide in the New Students Section.</strong>

 # Sports & Societies
 <br>